SuhasDissa/NotQuiteNitro/README.md

 ![Demo](./demo.gif)

-## Installation Instructions Google Chrome / Microsoft Edge
+## Installation Instructions Chrome / Microsoft Edge / Brave / Opera

 - Download this repo as a ZIP file from GitHub.
 - Unzip the file.
-- In Chrome/Edge go to the extensions page (chrome://extensions or edge://extensions).
+- In Chrome/Edge go to the extensions page (chrome://extensions or brave://extensions or opera://extensions).
 - Enable Developer Mode.
 - Drag the extracted folder anywhere on the page to import it (do not delete the folder afterwards).